-Thanksgiving is a day made up of gratitude, family and friends, and a lot of food.
+Thanksgiving is a day of gratitude, family and friends, and a lot of food.
 “Blackout Wednesday” happens on the night before Thanksgiving.
 On this night, there is often more use of alcohol or other substances.
 Not only do people drink more, but there are more cars on the road.
 More people drive late at night or in bad weather.
-Many of us are getting ready to get on the roads to travel home to spend the Thanksgiving holiday with friends and loved ones.
+Many people are getting ready to travel home to spend the Thanksgiving holiday with friends and loved ones.
 The U.S. Department of Transportation wants to share the message: “Make it to the Table: Don’t Drink and Drive this Thanksgiving Eve.”

-- Use public transportation, a taxi, a ride share service, or your town’s sober ride program to get home safely.
+- Use public transit, a taxi, a ride share, or your town’s sober ride program to get home safely.

 - Whether riding or driving, always wear your seatbelt – every trip, every time, every seat!

-For more information, please visit www.trafficsafetymarketing.gov/get-materials/drunk-driving/buzzed-driving-drunk-driving/thanksgiving-eve or contact Four Corners Health Department at (877) 337-3573 or www.fourcorners.ne.gov
+Always remember Buzzed Driving is Drunk Driving.
+To learn more, visit www.trafficsafetymarketing.gov/get-materials/drunk-driving/buzzed-driving-drunk-driving/thanksgiving-eve or contact Four Corners Health Department at (877) 337-3573 or www.fourcorners.ne.gov.